magrover/multicomponent-slurry-quantification/README.md

 ## Contents:

-1. `ATR-FTIR Concentrations.csv` and `Raman Concentrations.csv` contain gravimetric concentration measurements, where each row corresponds to an experiment and each column corresponds to a chemical species. `ATR-FTIR Concentrations.csv` reports molalities for all species, while `Raman Concentrations.csv` reports $\frac{g compound} { kg water}$.
+1. `ATR-FTIR Concentrations.csv` and `Raman Concentrations.csv` contain gravimetric concentration measurements, where each row corresponds to an experiment and each column corresponds to a chemical species. `ATR-FTIR Concentrations.csv` reports molalities for all species, while `Raman Concentrations.csv` reports $\frac{g \enspace compound} { kg \enspace water}$.